Central Committee meeting of Parliament regarding the draft National Ordinance establishing the 2025 budget of Country Sint Maarten - 721news.com | Sint Maarten News | SXM News

 The House of Parliament is located across from the Court House in Philipsburg.

-The parliamentary sessions will be carried live on TV 15, Soualiga Headlines, via SXM GOV radio FM 107.9, via Pearl Radio FM 98.1, the audio via the internet www.sxmparliament.org, www.pearlfmradio.sx and www.youtube.com/c/SintMaartenParliament
+The parliamentary sessions will be carried live on TV 15, Soualiga Headlines, via SXM GOV radio FM 107.9, via Pearl Radio FM 98.1, the audio via the internet www.youtube.com/c/SintMaartenParliament and www.pearlfmradio.sx